 Your instance does not send push messages that exceed this limitation.
 System

 logs save any failed messages.
-See the iOS Developer Library payload
+For details on Apple payload limitations, see the

 By default, the messages that were created today appear.
 You can change the

 filter if necessary.
 The Type column can have these values:

 - failure: The message could not be sent.

 - success: The message was successfully sent,

 although not necessarily received by the mobile device.

 Put any failed messages back into the queue to be resent by selecting the check